List of ambassadors of the United States to the United Nations: List of ambassadors

 The following is a chronological list of those who have held the office:

 List of deputy ambassadors

 The United States deputy ambassador to the United Nations serves as the second most senior American diplomat before the United Nations General Assembly and the Security Council in New York and carries the diplomatic rank of ambassador extraordinary and plenipotentiary.
-In the absence of the ambassador, the deputy serves in his or her place.
+The deputy ambassador assumes the duties of the position in the ambassador's absence.